-- One Credit for One hour/Week/Semester for Theory/Lecture (L) Courses; and, - One Credit for Two hours/ Week/ Semester for Laboratory/ Practical (P) Courses or Tutorials (T).
-Other etudent activities like NCC NSS NSO Study Tour - Guest Lecture etc. and
+- One Credit for One hour/ Week/ Semester for Theory/ Lecture (L) Courses; and, - One Credit for Two hours/ Week/ Semester for Laboratory/ Practical (P) Courses or Tutorials (T).
 Other student activities like NCC, NSS, NSO, Study Tour, Guest Lecture etc., and identified Mandatory Courses will not carry Credits.